sourcegraph/about/handbook/ops/bizops/user_definitions.md

 Our metrics infrastructure (Looker, Amplitude) gets user counts from our event_logs database.

 ### On-Prem Instances
 In each ping, instances will send a site_activity.DAUs, site_activity.WAUs, and site_activity.MAUs field which represent daily, weekly, and monthly user counts on an instance.
 These numbers are taken from the `event_logs` table of the instance, and count the number of distinct user IDs that executed any action on the instance in a given time period.
+These are sent back to us in the form of pings, which is what shows up in Looker.
 See the [`activeUsers` function](https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24%407eeeb9b+func+activeUsers&patternType=literal) for the implementation and SQL query.

 ### Sourcegraph Cloud